PracticalAstronomyCrew/knowledgebase/docs/source/pm/p14-exoplanet-transit.rst

 Observation Planning:
 ^^^^^^^^^^^^^^^^^^^^^
     * Observation Time

         * You will be observing a FULL night shift.
+You will try to observe twice.

     * Target Selection